Curing test cubes against the structure's real temperature — not a lab standard

 A TMC tank reads the in-situ temperature from the pour via an embedded sensor, and drives a water bath to replicate that curve on companion cubes in real time.
 When those cubes are crushed, the strength result reflects what the concrete in the structure actually experienced.

-Standard curing places companion cubes in a water bath at a fixed ambient temperature — typically 20°C. This works as a consistent reference test, but it does not represent what the concrete inside a structural element experienced.
-Mass concrete, thick walls, and large foundations heat up significantly during early hydration — often reaching 50–70°C internally.
+Standard curing places companion cubes in a water bath at a fixed temperature — 27°C in Singapore and Commonwealth practice.
+This works as a consistent reference test, but it does not represent what the concrete inside a structural element experienced.
+Most concrete elements generate significant internal heat during early hydration — typical structural members reach 40–55°C, and mass or thick elements 60–70°C or higher.

-The gap is systematic: a standard-cured cube understates the structure's real early-age strength, forcing conservative formwork striking times, post-tensioning windows, and demoulding schedules — schedule cost with no safety benefit, because the structure was already strong enough.
+The gap is systematic: a standard-cured cube understates the structure's real early-age strength.
+The cost is not just programme — conservative formwork striking times, post-tensioning windows, and demoulding schedules — but also unoptimised use of concrete: teams compensate by specifying early-strength or higher-grade mixes than the structure actually needs, adding cost and carbon with no safety benefit, because the concrete in place was already strong enough.

 BS 1881-130, SS EN 13670:2022, and BCA APPBCA-2024-22